-While many companies have social responsibility pillars, Foresters exists solely to enrich the lives of our members and customers, their families, and the communities in which they live.
+While many companies have social responsibility pillars, Foresters exists solely to enrich the well-being of our members and customers, their families, and the communities in which they live.
 We bring our purpose to life in three ways:

-- We help members and customers with their need for financial security by providing quality products and services. - We offer unique member benefits1 that help our members, customers and their families get more out of life. - We provide opportunities for community involvement through meaningful Foresters-sponsored events and family activities.
+- We help members and customers to protect their family's financial future by providing quality products and services. - We offer unique member benefits1 that help our members, customers and their families do more of the good they want to do. - We provide opportunities for community involvement through meaningful Foresters-sponsored events and family activities.